 There’s a lot of essentials that you and I need as consumers, and to be a part of that and feel that pain on a daily basis, is very powerful.

 Clients that show concern for their employees, their health, while at the same time doing what’s necessary to keep food in our refrigerators, it’s powerful.

-BOB: When did you decide to jump into the family business?
+CONSULTANT: When did you decide to jump into the family business?

 MICHAEL: It was back in 2000, shortly after the internet crash.
 Our father was going through some health issues, and the future of Chase & Associates was at risk.

 I was living in Chicago, the internet company I worked with was not doing well, so I decided to get involved with the family business.
 It was the right time.
 The rest is history.